-Agency Policy LSC 3-3049, address this provision.
-The agency reported there were (3) incidents of Inmate on Inmate abusive sexual contact allegation with a finding of guilt, documentation reviewed showed all proper PREA protocols were used and this facility meets this provision.
-Staff interviewed reported an inmate on inmate sexual abuse incident would be considered a major rule violation and could result in disciplinary restrictive housing.
+Agency Policy LSC 2.11, address this provision.
+The agency reported there were (0) incidents of Inmate-on-Inmate abusive sexual contact allegation with a finding of guilt.
+Staff interviewed reported an inmate-on-inmate sexual abuse incident would be considered a major rule violation and could result in disciplinary restrictive housing.
 The sanction would be referred for supervisory review and approval.